alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/04_match_card_protocol.md

 The confirmed project remains sovereign.

-The anchor records the relationship without merging the parties.
+The anchor records recognized existence without merging the parties.

 Strict non-merge protocol is held.